Mother and baby foster placements

-Parent and child placements in foster care are becoming more common and more people are urged to come forward to support a family to stay together during a difficult time.
+Fostering young mothers and babies, also known as parent and child fostering, is becoming more common and more people are urged to come forward to support a family to stay together during a difficult time.
 This is particularly appealing to those who want to foster a baby and can also provide support to an infant’s mother at the same time.

 Mother and baby placements are primarily for the benefit of the mother and at Capstone, we promote and nurture the bond between parent and baby rather than foster carer and baby.
 When a mother has a baby it can be a difficult experience and extra help is often needed but adequate support is not always available from her family or friends.
 A mother’s needs can be heightened if she is young, vulnerable, susceptible to mental health issues such as post-natal depression, or has a disability that affects her ability to look after her child.

 Many foster carers who support parent and child fostering placements have had their own children and grandchildren and can draw from their own family experiences and skills, to support a parent to look after their child.

 When a foster carer supports a parent and child placement, they simultaneously ensure the needs of the child are met and encourage the parent to develop the skills to look after their infant.
 The foster carer will keep logs about the progress of the parent and child, allowing local authorities to assess whether the parent has the ability to look after the child, or if the baby should be in foster care.
 In the past, placement in residential family centres was often the solution for this transition period in a baby’s life.
 In some cases, the decision to make such an arrangement comes as a request of the court.